Customize and Install a Form

 Installing a form

-On the Code page, complete three steps.
+On the Code page, complete three steps as mentioned below

-• Note Be sure to paste in your domain with the https:// prefix and remove the backslash at the end of the domain.
+• Be sure to paste your domain with the https:// prefix.

 Copy code